 Congratulations on your upcoming marriage.
 St Philip’s church is here to help you planning your wedding - we will do whatever we can to make it the best possible day for you.
 If you’d like to find out more, please come in and speak to one of us in the office or better yet, come along on a Sunday morning at 10.30am to become familiar with the space and see what St Philip’s is all about.

 To enquire and/or make arrangements for a wedding, or to have your Banns of Marriage called, please contact the Parish Office.
 You might also find it helpful to read the Church of England’s thoughts on weddings.

 This is not meant to be an exhaustive guide to planning your wedding; merely a starting place.
 An important thing is to talk with our parish office, as soon as possible, to ensure the church is free on the date you have in mind.

 Everyone lives in a parish, and has a legal right to be married in their parish church if they are legally free to do so.
 If you want to check whether you live in the Parish of St Philip’s, Earls Court Road please call us.
 You may also be married here if you are a regular worshipper at St Philip’s church and are on the church’s electoral roll.

 If you qualify by residence or electoral roll, you need read no further – you have a right to be married at St Philip’s if you are legally free to marry.

-You may still get married in a parish church of your choice even if you don’t live in the parish, if you or your fiancé can demonstrate a Qualifying Connection.
+You may still get married here even if you don’t live in the parish, if you or your fiancé can demonstrate a Qualifying Connection.
 A person has a Qualifying Connection with a parish if that person:

 - Was baptised in the parish.
 (This does not apply where the baptism formed part of a combined service of baptism or confirmation); or